davidgernaat/UnPiGuard/README.md

 - **Pi-hole**: DNS-based ad blocking with web interface
 - **Unbound**: Recursive DNS resolver for privacy and security

-You can also use it for your home network: ignore Wireguard and omit opening ports, instead point your router to the local host-computer ip-address.
+You can also use it for your home network: just ignore Wireguard and omit opening ports, instead point your router' DNS to the local host-computer ip-address.

 ## Quick Start